Yatsen Holding Limited (YSG) Shares Down Despite Recent Market Volatility

 YSG’s Market Performance

-YSG’s stock has seen a 0.34% increase for the week, with a -3.00% drop in the past month and a -4.28% fall in the past quarter.
-The volatility ratio for the week is 5.28%, and the volatility levels for the past 30 days are at 7.37% for Yatsen Holding Limited The simple moving average for the last 20 days is -1.22% for YSG stock, with a simple moving average of 9.57% for the last 200 days.
+The stock of Yatsen Holding Limited (YSG) has seen a -6.76% decrease in the past week, with a -8.61% drop in the past month, and a -22.47% fall in the past quarter.
+The volatility ratio for the week is 5.67%, and the volatility levels for the past 30 days are at 6.23% for YSG.
+The simple moving average for the last 20 days is -5.77% for YSG stock, with a simple moving average of 3.19% for the last 200 days.

 Analysts’ Opinion of YSG